 “Tell me, what is it you plan to do with your one wild and precious life?”
 Mary Oliver

 Today is my birthday.
 January 29th.
 For some strange reason everything today has gone awry.
-WordPress is posting that it’s January 30th and I can’t seem to figure out why and I can’t seem to change it?
+WordPress is posting that it’s January 30th and I can’t seem to figure out why and I can’t seem to change it.
 It is not January 30th!!!
 I wanted to make a cake from this cookbook instead of my never fail favorite coconut layer cake with custard cream and meringue frosting.
 I drove to three stores to get the ingredients for this endeavor.
 Trader Joe’s always has pine nuts and I mean always but not today.
 The co-op parking lot never is full at 10 am, even on a weekend, but on this particular morn, there was nowhere to park.
 They had pine nuts but no cornmeal which they usually stock.
-Can I just say that trying to make this cake for my birthday has been a very weird experience from beginning to end?
+Can I just say that trying to make this cake for my birthday has been strangely difficult from beginning to end?
 It’s like this cake just did not want to be made.
-It was good but wasn’t exactly what I was hoping for.
+But in spite of the odds, it was.
+In the end, it was not exactly what I was hoping for.
 Oh well, sometimes you win, sometimes you learn.

 All of my life I never enjoyed the fact that my birthday comes in January.
 Winter is my least favorite season.
-Who really likes sub zero temperatures, dangerous ice, chilling winds and long long dark nights?
-However this year I had an unexpected revelation while lying in the quiet of my bed at dawn.
-I noticed that by the time my birthday rolls around the solstice is well over a month past and for the first time I felt on a very subtle level the sense of the darkest days behind me.
-My birth time felt more like the turning of a corner.
-It felt like the worst was behind me and now there was no where to go but towards more light.
-Kind of like when you are traveling on a difficult journey and you are now more than half way there, it gives you a peaceful relaxing feeing.
-It was a wild and precious moment.
+Who really likes sub zero temperatures, slippery ice, chilling winds and especially the long long dark nights?
+Ah…not me!
+However this year while lying in the quiet of my bed at dawn, I noticed that by the time my birthday rolls around the solstice is well over a month past.
+And for first time I sensed on a very subtle level that the darkest days were over.
+My birth time felt more like the arduous part of the journey was in the rearview mirror and now there was no where to go but towards more light.
+It was a wild and precious moment and I saw my annual celebration within a deeper and more grateful framework.
 The kind of moment that brought me not only joy but also a liberating feeling to be consciously aware of the slow and steady cosmic movement of the ebb and flow that is available to me at any time.
-Anytime, not just on birthday.
+But I felt especially blessed that the awareness washed over me today, on the day that I was born.

 Ingredients: 16 oz. water, 5 oz. cornmeal, 1/2 teaspoon salt, 1.5 tablespoon olive oil, 4.5 oz. sugar, 2 oz. pine nuts, 2 oz. raisins, 4 oz. dried figs chopped, 2 tablespoons of butter, 1 egg, 1 tablespoon fennel seeds, 4 oz. all purpose flour